mmd-afegbua/superfluid-sentinel/terraform/README.md

 - Check Terraform Plan Outputs
 - Merge.
 On Merging, changes are deployed to the environments.

 For each CI/CD pipeline, an image is built and tagged with the git commit SHA.
+This image is deployed as a new version of your ECS Fargate task, implementing your changes immediately.

+PS: Due to the nature of the sentinel node, there is bound to be downtime when a new node is being provisioned.